-People with diabetes often want to minimize white sugar intake as well as snacks such as candies, sweets and pies.
-However, foods to avoid with diabetes other forms of sugar can also cause blood sugar spikes.
+People with diabetes often want to minimize white sugar intake as well as snacks such as candies, sweets, and pies.
+However, other forms of sugar can also cause blood sugar spikes.

 In fact, most of them include more.
 Below is the carb number of 1 serving of popular sweeteners: